Low thyroid? Keep these 9 foods on your radar

 Chicken

-Chicken is also a source of tyrosine — which when accompanied by iodine produces thyroid hormone.
+Chicken is also a source of tyrosine — which, when accompanied by iodine, produces thyroid hormone.

 Eggs

 You’ll find two crucial trace elements in eggs: selenium and iodine.
-Both of these trace elements can help improve overall thyroid function and control activation of thyroid hormones.
+Both of these trace elements can help improve overall thyroid function and control the activation of thyroid hormones.

 Nuts and legumes